Apixaban in Patients with Atrial Fibrillation

 Source: View publication →

-In patients with atrial fibrillation deemed unsuitable for vitamin K antagonist therapy, apixaban significantly reduced the risk of stroke or systemic embolism compared to aspirin without a significant increase in major bleeding.
+In patients with atrial fibrillation who were deemed unsuitable for vitamin K antagonist therapy, apixaban significantly reduced the risk of stroke or systemic embolism compared to aspirin, without increasing the risk of major bleeding.

 Key Findings